Nerajno/nerajno/README.md

 - 💬 Ask me about ... community building and JavaScript.
 - 📫 How to reach me: ...  [@nerajno](https://twitter.com/nerajno).
 - 😄 Pronouns: ...
 He/Him.
-- ⚡ Fun fact: ...I know how to use all most tools on a farm.
+- ⚡ Fun fact: ...I know how to use most of the tools on a farm.